GHasanKaraman/neuroevolution-chrome-dino/README.md

 ![](nn.jpg)

-When jump is bigger than noJump, dino will jump on the cactus and when slide is higher than noSlide, dino will slide under the birds.
+When jump is higher than noJump, dino will jump on the cactus and when slide is higher than noSlide, dino will slide under the birds.

 ![](chromeDino.gif)